Piano Tuner in Inverclyde, Renfrewshire, Glasgow, the west of Scotland and beyond.

 Spring & Loop Birdcage Action

 An early variant of the Birdcage action was the Spring & Loop type.
 The top two photographs on this page show an Overdamper action of the Spring & Loop type.
-These actions were commonly used in the cheaper and earlier "cottage industry" pianos.
+These actions were commonly used early on in the cheaper upright pianos.
 Later Birdcage actions had Bridle Tapes, more closely resembling modern Underdamper tape-check actions, and worked better.
-The geometry of the Spring & Loop action was inferior, and in my experience, they never feel responsive and, I think, did not even when new..
+The geometry of Spring & Loop actions was inferior, and in my experience, they never feel responsive and, I think, did not even when new..

 This line drawing shows a Spring & Loop mechanism for one note.
 It's shown without the overdamper, so you have to imagine the overdamper drawing above, in place here, with the damper above the hammer.

 Modernised Birdcage Pianos